-The MAA (Mock ANDE Active) spherical 50 kilogram (kg) satellite is 19 inches in diameter and constructed from two anodized aluminum hemispheres.
+The MAA (Mock ANDE Active) spherical 50 kg satellite was 19 inches in diameter and constructed from two anodized aluminum hemispheres.
 The hemispheres were formed by spin-casting aluminum.
 They were then rough machined, heat treated, machine finished, and finally, anodized.
 The equator of this sphere was constructed from an engineered polymer material that is a durable, lightweight, low-wear, low-friction plastic that acts as a non-conductive separator between the hemispheres.
 This allows the satellite's shell to perform as a dipole antenna for the communications system developed at the U.S. Naval Academy.
 The communications system is powered by four battery boxes, which gives the satellite an estimated lifetime of about 1.5 years.
 The payload is split into the two hemispheres, with two battery banks, a communications box, and the laser driver box stacked in a vertical configuration.

 The MAA sphere is painted with a pattern of four 90¼ longitudinal segments, alternating bare black anodized aluminum and gloss white paint.
 The purpose of this paint scheme is two-fold; to provide an easy visual pattern for observing the initial spin rate and orientation, and to provide means to determine spin rate and orientation from the polarization return to be observed from the Air Force Maui Optical and Supercomputing (AMOS) facility.